Using Humble Inquiry in the OD Process Practitioner Role

 Gaining agreement is another Humble Inquiry approach.
 Ask the client if they are committed to work on this business challenge and whether they agree to partner with you on the next steps.
 Once you’ve gained their agreement, ask whether this challenge is tied to the strategic goals, who owns this problem, and who else needs to be involved.
 Ask if their direct reports might be helpful in providing feedback and insight to this challenge.
 Ask if they would like to help you create a set of questions to collect feedback from direct reports and others closely related to the challenge.
 Ask if this would be beneficial to finding the source of the problem and the root cause.

-Using a Humble Inquiry approach helps the OD Process Practitioner to gain the client’s trust, build relationships, determine their needs and perceptions of the problem as well as gain agreement to take the next step toward action by involving others in the organization to collaborate and share their feedback.
-The OD Process Practitioner must learn to deal with complexity, interdependence, diversity, and instability in order to be effective.
+Using a Humble Inquiry approach helps the OD Process Professional to gain the client’s trust, build relationships, determine their needs and perceptions of the problem, as well as gain agreement to take the next step toward action by involving others in the organization to collaborate and share their feedback.
+The OD Process Professional must learn to deal with complexity, interdependence, diversity, and instability in order to be effective.

 About the author:

 Dr. Nancy Zentis is the Chief Strategist and CEO of Institute of OD, offering online certification programs for those interested in Organization Development, Talent Management, Leadership Development and Executive Coaching, and Professional Development Skills for ongoing learning.
 As a consultant in the field of OD for many years, she has developed Talent Management and Leadership Development Strategies for many leading organizations.
 She can be reached at firstname.lastname@example.org.
-For more information about our certification programs and short courses, visit our website www.instituteod.com
+For more information about our certification programs and professional development workshops, visit our website www.instituteod.com

 IOD offers online Organization Development Certification Programs to help participants gain skills to advance in their career in the field of OD.
-If you are new to OD, you will benefit from the OD Process Practitioner Certification Program (ODPC).
-If you have been in the field for several years but lack formal training in OD concepts and application, the Organization Development Certification Program (ODCP) will provide you with the tools and skills needed to advance in the field of OD.
+If you are new to OD, you will benefit from the OD Process Professional Certification Program (ODPC).

 IOD’s OD Certification Programs are offered online over 8 months, meeting 3 hours per month.
-Each session is delivered through Go-to-training.
+Each session is delivered live with an experienced OD Facilitator.
 Our expert faculty provide interactive discussions, examples, tools, guidelines, and resources to enrich your learning experience.

 This certification program provided me with the resources and tools I needed to practice OD.
 The structure and process helped me to be more confident and focus on helping the client achieve their goals.